Spindle Yunnan loach

 - Keep them in a group (5+ if you can) - singles stay hidden and sulky, while a group gets bolder and you will actually see them out cruising.

-- Tankmates: small, calm cool-water fish and other peaceful bottom dwellers work; skip big boisterous barbs, aggressive loaches, or anything that will outcompete them at feeding time.
+- Tankmates should be small, calm cool-water fish and other peaceful bottom dwellers; avoid large, aggressive fish like barbs or loaches that might outcompete them for food.

 - Watch for skinny bellies and pinched heads - that usually means they are losing the food race; also check that hard decor has no sharp edges because they like to wedge themselves into tight cracks.

-- Breeding is doable in a mature tank with fine-leaved plants/moss and cooler water, and a slight cool-water change can trigger spawning; adults may snack on eggs, so move the eggs or use a separate spawning setup if you want fry.
+- Breeding can happen in a mature tank with fine-leaved plants and cooler water; a small water change can trigger spawning.
+Since adults may eat the eggs, consider moving them or using a separate setup for the fry.

 Compatibility